 If you love history and all things that are associated with Che Guevarra, Santa Clara is the place to be.
 The famous guerrilla is immortalized everywhere around the city.
 It’s like the city is a memorial to Che.
-You see him in propaganda billboards, murals and souvenirs.
+You see him in propaganda billboards, murals, and souvenirs.
 Visiting Che Guevarra in Santa Clara is good for a day’s tour—and the good thing is, it’s less touristy.

 If you don’t like Che, skip this city. 🙂

 Without all things Che, the city won’t be appealing to tourists.
-It’s the only city where I wasn’t bothered by aggressive touts and scammers that’s proliferating in cities like Santiago de Cuba, Havana and Trinidad.
+It’s the only city where I wasn’t bothered by aggressive touts and scammers that are proliferating in cities like Santiago de Cuba, Havana and Trinidad.
 The reason I dropped by this city for two nights wasn’t because of Che—but because Santa Clara is …

 “a city of new trends and insatiable creativity, where an edgy youth culture has been testing the boundaries of Cuba’s censorship police for almost a decade.”

 And I must admit, it’s true.
 People there are more open-minded than any other cities I’ve been to.
 On the weekend I was there, Parque Vidal and the surrounding streets were still crowded at 1:30 in the morning with party animals drinking, dancing and having good times with their friends.

 This is Parque Vidal, the center of the city.

 Parque Vidal is a good place for people watching, especially in the afternoon when people are coming out of their jobs and parents bring their children to play here.